-While the 92nd was referred to as a black unit, and its enlisted men and most of its junior officers were black, its higher officers were white.
+While the 92nd was referred to as a Black unit, and its enlisted men and most of its junior officers were Black, its higher officers were white.
 The 92nd, which had fought in France during World War I, was once again activated in 1942.
-Under the command of Major General Edward M. Almond, the 92nd began combat training in October 1942 and went into action in Italy in the summer of 1944.
+Under the command of Maj.
+Gen. Edward M. Almond, the 92nd began combat training in October 1942 and went into action in Italy in the summer of 1944.
 The unit continued a long and proud tradition by retaining the buffalo as its divisional symbol.
-Its circular shoulder patch, which featured a black buffalo on an olive drab background, was called The Buffalo—as was the division’s official publication.
+Its circular shoulder patch, which featured a black buffalo on an olive drab background, was called The Buffalo — as was the division’s official publication.
 The 92nd even kept a live buffalo as a mascot.

 American troops were facing an uphill battle in Italy, and at that point the Allies were desperately short of infantry troops.
 After months of hard fighting, the Allies had managed to push German forces under Field Marshal Albert Kesselring almost 500 bloody miles up the Italian peninsula.
 But even after the fall of Rome on June 4, 1944, the Germans had simply retreated in an orderly fashion from one line of defense to another rather than acknowledge defeat.

 On D-Day, two days after the victory at Rome, Allied soldiers swarmed across the beaches of Normandy.
-For the duration of the war, the American Fifth Army and the British Eighth Army, under the overall command of British General Sir Harold Alexander, would play second fiddle to the Allied push in France.
+For the duration of the war, the American Fifth Army and the British Eighth Army, under the overall command of British Gen. Sir Harold Alexander, would play second fiddle to the Allied push in France.
 During the summer of 1944, nearly 100,000 men of the Fifth Army, out of a total strength of 249,000, were transferred to the fighting in France.
-As the Allies stood at the south bank of the Arno River in July, preparing to assault Kesselring’s most formidable barrier yet—the infamous Gothic Line—the Americans clearly had too many tanks and not enough infantrymen.
+As the Allies stood at the south bank of the Arno River in July, preparing to assault Kesselring’s most formidable barrier yet — the infamous Gothic Line — the Americans clearly had too many tanks and not enough infantrymen.
 Kesselring had built the line on the slopes of the Apennine Mountains, the 50-mile-deep range that, in northern Italy, runs diagonally from coast to coast and affords natural protection for northern industrial and agricultural centers.